 Children with poor vision do not necessarily know how well they should see.
-Their vision may blur, they may see double, or have good vision in only one eye.
-Children may not complain because they do not know they should see better and parents cannot be sure about a child’s vision by simply observing him or her.
+Their vision may blur, they may see double or have good vision in only one eye.
+Children often do not complain about vision issues because they simply do not know they should being seeing better and most often, parents are not sure about a child’s vision by simply observing him or her.

-The preschool years are the best time to discover eye defects for the maximum results in correction.
-Many visual problems cannot be corrected if they are not treated between the ages of 1 and 6.
+The preschool years are the best time to discover eye concerns and allow for maximum results in correction.
+Many visual problems cannot be corrected if they are not found and treated properly between the ages of 1 and 6.

-At The Sight Center, children age 1 through 6 are tested using our state-of-the-art, non-invasive PediaVision and other tests.
-Our traveling vision screener visits most of the area’s pre-schools, day-cares and Headstart programs throughout the year.
-These technologies allow us to search for problems such as poor visual acuity, strabismus, and amblyopia.
+At the Sight Center, children ages 1 through 6 are screened using a state-of-the-art, non-invasive PediaVision Spot Screener along with other tests.
+Our Center’s traveling vision screeners visit most of the area’s preschools, day-cares and Headstart programs throughout the year.
+These technologies allow us to search for problems like poor visual acuity, strabismus, and amblyopia.

-Vision screening has a high degree of validity and is endorsed by blindness prevention organizations as an effective way to reach large numbers of preschoolers.
+Vision screening done properly, has a high degree of validity and is endorsed by blindness prevention organizations as an effective way to reach large numbers of preschoolers.

 The Sight Center recommends that all children between the ages of 1 and 6 have a professional eye exam.
-Pre-school vision screenings are conducted regularly by appointment by calling 814-455-0995.
+Preschool vision screenings are conducted regularly by appointment.
+To learn more about our screening process or to schedule a screening, contact us by calling 814-455-0995.